-For our Spring 2023 update to these rankings, we want to start with a pretty positive update: Genie+ has gotten considerably easier at Disney’s Hollywood Studios.
+For our Late 2023 update to these rankings, we want to start with a pretty positive update: Genie+ is easier at Disney’s Hollywood Studios.
 For a long time, Slinky Dog Dash booked up within seconds of 7 am, other rides moved fast starting at 9 am, and it could be difficult to score a worthwhile third Lightning Lane of the day–nevermind good 4th or 5th selection.

 To be sure, Disney’s Hollywood Studios is still tough and requires savvy strategy.
 On peak season days, the above dynamic still exists.
 However, on moderately busy days (6/10 to 8/10 on the Walt Disney World Crowd Calendar), it is much easier.
 Slinky Dog Dash can last for hours, not seconds or minutes, and most other attractions have availability through midday.
 So long as you choose in the correct order, it’s now possible to score Lightning Lane selections for just about every high-priority attraction at Disney’s Hollywood Studios.
 With that update out of the way, let’s turn to what you need to know about Genie+ at DHS, and cover the best order to make your ride reservations…